The Living New Deal: Organization

 The Living New Deal is a California non-profit corporation based in the San Francisco Bay Area and affiliated with the Department of Geography at the University of California, Berkeley.
 The Living New Deal is directed by UCB Professor Emeritus Richard Walker.
-Its founder and Project Scholar is Dr. Gray Brechin.
+Its founder and project scholar is Gray Brechin.
 The core operation is run by a team of a dozen people across the country.
-Its national Advisory and Research Boards are made up of distinguished scholars, such as New Deal historians William Leuchtenberg and Ira Katznelson, former Labor Secretary Robert Reich and former Council of Economic Advisors Chair Christina Romer, and members of the Roosevelt family.
+Its national advisory and research boards are made up of scholars such as New Deal historians William Leuchtenburg and Ira Katznelson, former Labor Secretary Robert Reich and former Council of Economic Advisors Chair Christina Romer, and members of the Roosevelt family.

-The Living New Deal relies on a network of National Associates and other volunteers, including historians, teachers, students, artists, history buffs, librarians, journalists, and photographers to document New Deal sites throughout the U.S. They upload their discoveries, such as photographs, historic documents, news articles, and commentary to the Living New Deal's website or via Apple's iOS mobile app.
+The Living New Deal relies on a network of national associates and other volunteers, including historians, teachers, students, artists, history buffs, librarians, journalists, and photographers to document New Deal sites throughout the U.S. They upload their discoveries, such as photographs, historic documents, news articles, and commentary to the Living New Deal's website, for example, the site submission page or via an iOS app.
 The information is verified by research assistants before being published.
 The Living New Deal is a crowdsourced project that invites anyone to volunteer and sign up as a research associate.